Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Results

 In Figure \ref{fig6}, the weight bank array is characterized for inference accuracy by comparing inference accuracy using weights trained on a GPU with full floating point accuracy and weights trained on emulated hardware with non-idealities in the analog memory and hardware.
 These non-idealities include analog memory control bit precision, noise, latency, and retention time, which can be generalized to any analog memory technology.
 These non-idealities are examined individually to assess their impact on inference accuracy.
-Figure \ref{fig6}a reveals that to achieve inference accuracies above 95\%, more than 4 control bits are required for analog memory when weights are trimmed only in inference.
-The minimum control bit requirement increases to over 8 control bits when weights are adjusted in training and inference because lower control bit precision during training results in less accurate gradient calculations and weights, leading to reduced inference accuracy.
-For DEOAM, which achieves about 5 bits of precision, using 4 control bits results in an optical power change of about 383 nW and a delay of about 4 $\mu$s before the weight is registered as a different value.
+Figure \ref{fig6}a reveals that to achieve inference accuracies above 80\%, more than 3 control bits are required for analog memory when weights are trimmed only in inference.
+The minimum control bit requirement increases to over 5 control bits when weights are adjusted in training and inference because lower control bit precision during training results in less accurate gradient calculations and weights, leading to reduced inference accuracy.

 Figure \ref{fig6}b and \ref{fig6}c analyze the impact of noise sources on inference accuracy after training without noise and with noise, respectively.
 The main noise sources that have been taken into account come from the laser, SOA, PD, and TIA.
 Results indicate that inference accuracy degrades with more than 12.5\% optical power noise injected into the weight banks.
 Furthermore, networks trained with noise are more resilient to PD noise current during inference than networks trained without noise.
 Specifically, the network trained with noise maintains high inference accuracy until the PD noise current reaches about 2 mA RMS, whereas the network trained without noise only maintains high inference accuracy until about 0.1 mA RMS of PD noise current.